 How to effectively communicate with your children!

 Remember that time is interpreted differently with a child.
 Do you remember how long road trips felt as a child?
 How long your school day felt?
 When a parent or adult said, “It will be a couple weeks” it felt like an eternity?
 The concept of time changes drastically as we get older.
-We need to ensure that we incorporate this understanding when working with our children.
-Punishments of long periods of… Continue reading
+We need to ensure that we incorporate this understanding when working with… Continue reading